FOUNDER, EDITOR-IN-CHIEF, & CREATIVE DIRECTOR

-KANIKA LAWTON is a poet and editor from Vancouver, Canada.
-She received a Bachelor's degree in Psychology with a Minor in Film Studies from the University of British Columbia, where she served as an editor with the UBC Undergraduate Film Student Association.
-She is the Founder and Editor-in-Chief of L’Éphémère Review, edits for Venus Magazine, and is the Community Manager of The Murmur House.
-A 2018 Porkbelly Press Micro Chapbook Series finalist, 2013 Scholastic Art & Writing Awards Gold and Silver Key recipient, and author of SANTO CALIFORNIA (2017), Kanika's work has appeared in The Rising Phoenix Review, Rambutan Literary, Ricepaper Magazine, Bombus Press, PUBLIC POOL, and The Ellis Review, among others.
-Ocean-bound since birth, Kanika can be found on Twitter, her website, or finding solace in tide pools along the West Coast.
+KANIKA LAWTON Kanika Lawton is a writer, poet, and editor from Vancouver, British Columbia.
+She holds a Bachelor's degree in Psychology with a Minor in Film Studies from the University of British Columbia, where she served as an editor with the UBC Undergraduate Film Student Association.
+Kanika is the Founding Editor-in-Chief and Creative Director of L’Éphémère Review, a Scholastic Art & Writing Awards Gold and Silver Key recipient, 2018 Porkbelly Press Micro Chapbook Series finalist, and 2018 Pushcart Prize nominee.
+Her work has appeared in The Rising Phoenix Review, Rambutan Literary, Ricepaper Magazine, Bombus Press, The Ellis Review, Vagabond City Literary Journal, Black Napkin Press, and Hypertrophic Literary, among others.
+She is the author of three chapbooks, including Wildfire Heart (The Poetry Annals, 2018).
+Kanika can be found on Twitter @honeyveined, her website kanikalawton.weebly.com, and searching for solace in tide pools along the West Coast.

 CHRISTIAN SAMMARTINO is the co-founder and editor-in-chief of The Rising Phoenix Review.
 He is currently studying Philosophy at West Chester University.
 His poetry is influenced by life in the Pennsylvania Rustbelt near his hometown of Coatesville.
 His work has appeared in Words Dance Publishing, Voicemail Poems, Werkloos, Lehigh Valley Vanguard, and Yellow Chair Review.
 Sammartino was a Resident Poet for Lehigh Valley Vanguard during the summer of 2015.
 His first chapbook, Keystones, was released by Rising Phoenix Press in December 2014.